dvsreedy/Ollama/README.md

 # Ollama
-This Repo is tried and tested generating outputs from LLM's online
+This Repo is tried and tested generating output using Ollama with llama3.2.